Endometriosis Diet

 The journey with endometriosis and diet is filled with queries.
 Let’s tackle some common ones:

-Q: Which food good for endometriosis?
+Q: Which food is good for endometriosis?

 A: for the Endometriosis Diet, several foods can be beneficial.
-Omega-3 fatty acids, found in fish like salmon and mackerel, are great for reducing inflammation.
+Omega-3 fatty acids, found in fish like salmon and mackerel, great for reducing inflammation.
 Foods high in dietary fiber, such as whole grains, fruits, and veggies, can aid in digestion and hormone regulation.
 Also, antioxidant-rich foods like berries and dark leafy greens can help combat oxidative stress, which might be linked to endometriosis.

 Q: What foods are worse for endometriosis?